1234zou/MOKIT/README.md

         mokit{readuhf='N2_cc-pVQZ_6D10F_4.0_uhf.fchk',ist=1}

   There is no need to write Cartesian coordinates since they are already provided in .fchk file.
+  Run

+  automr N2_cc-pVQZ_6D10F_4.0.gjf >& N2_cc-pVQZ_6D10F_4.0.out

-Run 'automr N2_cc-pVQZ_6D10F_4.0.gjf >& N2_cc-pVQZ_6D10F_4.0.out' in SHELL.
-The automr program will successively perform GVB, CASCI, CASSCF, NEVPT2 computations.
+  in SHELL.
+The automr program will successively perform GVB, CASSCF, NEVPT2 computations.
 See examples/ for more examples.

 Some Tips
 ---------